karanpratapsingh/system-design/README.md

 As the name implies, a hardware load balancer relies on physical, on-premises hardware to distribute application and network traffic.
 These devices can handle a large volume of traffic but often carry a hefty price tag and are fairly limited in terms of flexibility.

-Hardware load balancers include proprietary firmware that requires maintenance and updates as new versions and security patches are released.
+Hardware load balancers include proprietary firmware that requires maintenance and updates as new versions, and security patches are released.

 ### DNS